 (Voltage and Frequency Independent from mains supply) Ideally suited for sensitive IT systems, practically no interruption until switching to the UPS system.
 Protects against power failures, Undervoltage and overvoltages as well as fluctuations in the power grid.

 - Class 2: VI

 (Voltage Independent from mains supply) Good protection for networks and computer systems with low tolerances, interruption from 2-4 ms until switching.
 Protects against power failures, Undervoltage, and overvoltages.

 (Voltage and Frequency Dependent from mains supply) Solid protection for systems and devices without special requirements, interruption of approx. 10 ms until switching.
 Protects against power failures.
 Not recommended for sensitive IT systems.

 UPS power systems properly maintained - for the continuous backup of your data

-In order for UPS power systems to be able to react as required in an emergency, battery maintenance is of the utmost importance.
-The battery life depends on the type, at about 3-4 years, the battery life of VFI UPS power supply is on average the shortest.
+For UPS power systems to react as required in an emergency, battery maintenance is of the utmost importance.
+The battery life depends on the type; at about 3-4 years, the VFI UPS power supply's battery life is on average, the shortest.

 HAPPYWARE - We are your contact for technical questions of any kind.

-If you would like to learn more about modern UPS power supply systems and their role in server systems, at HAPPYWARE we are happy offer you further advice.
+If you would like to learn more about modern UPS power supply systems and their role in server systems, at HAPPYWARE, we are happy to offer you further advice.